elopio/docs/source/includes/_events.md

 // to myFriendsAddress, starting from block 2000 all the way to the latest block.
 // We would also like to have the logs object organized by from field, in this case just myAccountAddress as we specified that as the only from address to look for.
 // We also would like to add an extra field to each log called "anotherField"
-// it's value should always be "testing" params = {
+// its value should always be "testing" params = {
   label: "Transfer",
   filter: {